casey-bowman/pb-regtest/README.md

 Open the generated project in IDEA.
 You should now be able to build the project, and to run the specs like you would run a JUnit test.

+Adjust the value for btc.path in local.properties if necessary.